Archive for category Subject: Chinese painting

 Chinese Animal Painting Made Easy || Rebecca Yue

-Posted by henry in Author: Rebecca Yue, Medium: Watercolour, Publisher: Batsford, Subject: Animals, Subject: Chinese painting on July 21, 2009
+Posted by Henry in Author: Rebecca Yue, Medium: Watercolour, Publisher: Batsford, Subject: Animals, Subject: Chinese painting on Jul 21, 2009

 Rebecca Yue has written several previous books that adapt traditional Chinese painting methods for the Western eye and palette.
 Her approach does not so much dilute the pure form as adopt its methods and provide a simplification of line and form that is easy to follow and which produces attractive results using materials and methods with which her readers will be largely familiar.